mind-inria/hidimstat/tools/release/How_to_release.md

     - Important modification of the API
     - Refactoring of the major part of the code
   - Y represents major release (frequency: 6 month to 1 year):
-    - Add new functionnality (methods, functionnalities, ...)
+    - Add new functionality (methods, functionalities, ...)
     - Important modification of one function
   - Z represents minor release (minimum: 1 days):
     - Fix important bugs in a release